-With my delicate spinal condition, I cannot partake in sport-like activities and have naturally gravitated toward the things I can do as we’ve shared in our posts, day after day.
-We certainly haven’t been lacking in amazing experiences, have we?
+W cannot partake in sport-like activities with my delicate spinal condition and have naturally gravitated toward the things I can do, as we’ve shared in our posts, day after day.
+We certainly haven’t been lacking in exceptional experiences, have we?

 |White sand beach in Dover, Tasmania.|

 Tom, my devoted and loyal companion and love, who’d easily partake in more adventurous activities has found an appreciation for nature and wildlife that parallels my own.
 He, too, can spot a creature or scene from afar that may easily inspire a stop on the road to capture his discovery.

 Today and over the next several days, we’ll be posting photos of the road trip to the most southerly settlement in Australia, closest to Antarctica.
 Wow!
 We certainly appreciate the scenery and countryside in Tasmania.